 Most castles you'll see in Ireland are less than ostentatious; they were not built to be the royal palaces that you'll find in Britain, as Ireland has had no royalty for a thousand years.
 Instead they were fortified homes for chieftains, or Anglo Norman settlers and were designed primarily for defence.
 Many of these castles are medieval in origin, dating from the 11th to the 15th century.
 While some of the more elaborate and elegant castles you may find along the way owe their origins to the flamboyant Georgian era or the neo gothic revival in the Victorian Age.

-Bunratty is located in County Clare, close to the River Shannon and Shannon Airport.This castle is famous for its medieval banquets that for many visitors to Ireland, from the United States in particular, present a great last night in Ireland before returning home via Shannon Airport.
-Bunratty Castle dates back to the 14th Century and once belonged to the O'Brien Clan, who were the High Kings of Munster.
+Dating back to the 14th Century and once belonging to the O'Brien Clan, who were the High Kings of Munster, Bunratty is located in County Clare, near the River Shannon.This castle is famous for its medieval banquets that for many visitors, from the United States in particular, present a great last night in Ireland before returning home via Shannon Airport.
 Today the castle forms the centrepiece of an excellent Folk Park outlining Ireland's history with a recreated 19th Century Irish town.

 Situated on the banks of Lough Corrib in County Mayo, Ashford Castle is a majestic building of Victorian neo gothic architecture, though the castle's history dates back to 1228 when it was founded by the Anglo Norman de Burgo family.
 The Guinness family also owned Ashford Castle and the castle has hosted the Prince of Wales George V and President Ronald Reagan on his state visit to Ireland.